kaaproject/kaa-rfcs/0006/README.md

 The following terms and definitions are used in this RFC.

-- **EP configuration data provider (provider)**: any service that sends endpoint configuration data to other service(s).
+- **EP configuration data provider (configuration provider)**: any service that sends endpoint configuration data to other service(s).
-- **EP configuration data consumer (consumer)**: any service that receives endpoint configurations from other service(s).
+- **EP configuration data consumer (configuration consumer)**: any service that receives endpoint configurations from other service(s).
-- **Configuration push**: a communication pattern where a provider broadcasts new EP configuration data in an unsolicited manner.
+- **Configuration push**: a communication pattern where a configuration provider broadcasts new EP configuration data in an unsolicited manner.
-Consumers may choose to subscribe to the broadcast events and react according to their design.
+Configuration consumers may choose to subscribe to the broadcast events and react according to their design.
-- **Configuration pull**: a communication pattern where a consumer explicitly requests EP configuration data from a provider.
+- **Configuration pull**: a communication pattern where a configuration consumer explicitly requests EP configuration data from a configuration provider.

 # Design